garrandall/popular-music-data/tracks/take-me-i-m-yours-michael-henderson.md

 I got excited when I first heard that you
 Wanted to meet me
 How could I refuse?
-The way you shake your hips, ooh
+The way you shake your hips, oh
 Just drives me wild
 I was leavin', but I can't leave right now
 Can you come with me?